An extension of Deligne-Henniart's twisting formula and its applications: Introduction

 \section{{\bf Introduction}}

 Let $F$ be a non-Archimedean local field of characteristic zero, i.e., a finite extension of $\bbQ_p$, where $p$ is a prime.
 Let $G_F$ be the absolute Galois representation of $F$.
 Let $\psi$ be a nontrivial additive character of $F$.
-For a given multiplication character $\chi:F^\times\to \bbC^\times$ of $F$, we have explicit formula for the root number $W(\chi,\psi)$ (cf. \cite{JT2}).
-If $\chi_1$ and $\chi_2$ are two unramified characters of $F^\times$ and $\psi$ is a nontrivial additive character of $F$, we have
+In this paper, we fix $\psi$ as a nontrivial character of $F$.
+For a given multiplication character $\chi:F^\times\to \bbC^\times$ of $F$, we have an explicit formula for the root number $W(\chi,\psi)$ (cf. \cite{JT2}).
+If $\chi_1$ and $\chi_2$ are two unramified characters of $F^\times$, we have

-Further, let $\chi_1$ be ramified and $\chi_2$ unramified then (cf. \cite{JT2}, (3.2.6.3))
+Further, let $\chi_1$ be ramified and $\chi_2$ be unramified, then (cf. \cite{JT2}, (3.2.6.3))